datascape/home/basement/README.md

 A means to avoid duct work applied at the Kendeda Living Building.

-Our central elevator shaft will allow chilled air to fall from attic AC unit.
+Our central elevator shaft will allow chilled air to fall from an attic AC unit.
-Additional AC unit within front porch ceiling.
+A small AC unit will also reside within south porch ceiling.
-Optional chiller in basement could pump cold air up duck on side of elevator shaft.
 Two existing HVAC units will reside under grate on north side of house.
+Optional chiller in basement could pump cold air up duct on side of elevator shaft.